cerner/beadledom/docs/source/manual/configuration.rst

 Environment Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Environment variables are a common way to configuration applications in a `Twelve-Factor App
+Environment variables are a common way to configure applications in a `Twelve-Factor App
 <https://12factor.net/config>`__.

 To load the environment-based configuration use